-- (i) The financial report and notes are prepared in accordance with the Corporations Act 2001, including: - a) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b) giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its performance for the year ended on that date. - (ii) In the Directors' opinion, there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- (a) The financial statements and notes are prepared in accordance with the Corporations Act 2001, including: - i) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - ii) giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 1. - (c) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.